Chelsea-Dover/introToFrontEnd/Day_5/labs/all_zens.md

 * #F8333C
 * #FF7733

-The font used in the advanced mockup is:
+The font used in the advanced mockup:

 * [Roboto](https://fonts.google.com/specimen/Roboto)